tanishq3480/breathe-esg-platform/README.md

 # License

-This project is developed for educational and assessment purposes.
+Developed for educational and assessment purposes.